esmitt/palindrome-api/README.md

 pytest -vv
 ```

-If you are running the Docker, then:
+If you are running Docker, then:
 ```bash
 docker exec -it palindrome_api bash pytest -vv